bozonx/squidlet/README.md

 * LOG_DIR - path to dir `/log`
 * TMP_LOCAL_DIR - path to dir `/tmp`
 * USER_HOME_DIR - path to dir `/home`
+* EXT_DIRS - JSON object which specifies external dirs which are pointed to any external dir of local system.
+Like EXT_DIRS='{"myExtDir": "/home/userName/Downloads"}'.
+  They have to be absolute.
+To call it use `/external/myExtDir/someFile.jpg`

 ## File structure